Nadda attack: MHA wants 3 IPS officers out, TMC asserts Mamata govt will have "last word" | Politics

 Nadda attack: MHA wants 3 IPS officers out, TMC asserts Mamata govt will have "last word"

-Upping the ante in its war of attrition with the West Bengal government, the Home Ministry Saturday sought central deputation for three IPS officers over the mob attack on BJP chief J P Nadda's convoy, a move the TMC dubbed ''intimidatory'', and declared the state will have the ''last word''.
+The West Bengal government will have the ''last word'' on releasing three of its IPS officers for central deputation, the state's ruling TMC declared on Saturday, dubbing as ''intimidatory'' the Union Home Ministry's order for shifting them out following the mob attack on BJP chief J P Nadda's convoy.
 Days after Nadda's cavalcade came under attack by alleged Trinamool Congress supporters when he was on way to address a public meeting at Diamond Harbour near Kolkata, the Ministry of Home Affairs (MHA) summoned the IPS officers to serve under it for alleged dereliction of duty.

 The three officers -- Bholanath Pandey (SP, Diamond Harbour), Praveen Tripathi (DIG, Presidency Range) and Rajeev Mishra (ADG, South Bengal) -- were responsible for the security of the BJP chief during his December 9-10 visit to the politically volatile state that will likely have assembly elections in April-May next year.
 The MHA's move came a day after the Mamata Banerjee government defiantly rejected summonses to state chief secretary and police chief to appear before Union Home Secretary Ajay Bhalla to tender explanation for the attack on Nadda's motorcade that left several BJP leaders and workers injured and their vehicles damaged.